rpspringuel/cluster/README.md

 OSX or Linux), you can create a symlink in `site-packages` which points to it.
 Just be sure that the folder (or symlink to the folder) in `site-pacakges` is named `cluster`.

+## Testing

+There are two ways of testing the behavior of this package to make sure it is working on your system:

+  1) Run `test/__init__.py` (check to make sure it is executable and that you have python3 somewhere on your PATH).

+     To control the verbosity of the output, use the `-v` or `--verbose` flags.
+     Available levels are:

+      0) Only final results are printed to screen. (default)
+      1) Tests which fail print a message to the screen.
+      2) All tests report on pass/fail status to screen

+     When a test raises an exception, it will halt the execution of the tests unless the `-f` or `--force` option is given.

+  2) In the Python interpreter, run the following commands:
+     ```
+     import cluster
+     cluster.run_tests()
+     ```

+     Verbosity of the output can be controled by setting the `verbose` argument to one of the values given above.

+     To keep testing after a test raises an exception, set the `force` argument to True.